-- 1. Name - Items needed to be accepted to the college and/or to a selective admissions program - Categories of holds preventing a student from registering for classes (i.e., academic or business office) - 4.
+- 1. Name - 2.
+Items needed to be accepted to the college and/or to a selective admissions program - 3.
+Categories of holds preventing a student from registering for classes (i.e., academic or business office) - 4.
 Major field of study - 5.
 Honors and awards - 6.
-Most recent educational agency or institute attended - 7.
-Dates of attendance - 8.
+Most recent educational agency or institute attended

+- 7. Dates of attendance - 8.
 Weight and height (used for student athletes only) - 9.
-Dates of graduation, certification and awards dents who have requested suppression.
+Dates of graduation, certification and awards

+Because directory data is considered public, the college will release such information to anyone upon request except for the directory data of students who have requested suppression.
 Students who wish to suppress their directory data must submit a written request by using the Release of Information form available on the college's website and selecting the DO NOT RELEASE option, which will remain in effect until a change is requested in writing.